 Never even missed it, till they gave it back to me.

-Ken apologised for day 13 as it meant a long ride on a main road to ‘Ha Long Bay’ on starting out we had no idea how long and uncomfortable it would turn out.
+Ken apologised for day 13 as it meant a long ride on the main road to ‘Ha Long Bay’ on starting out we had no idea how long and uncomfortable it would turn out.
 After about 90k my bike slowly ran to a stop no rattles no nothing.
-Initially I though out of juice.
+Initially, I thought out of juice.
 No luck.
 Spark, yep that was OK.
-Now being known for stopping and taking photo’s of any and everything the other two did not miss me initially so by the time they had realised and came back I had removed the valve cap and confirmed our worst fears, Cam Chain.
+Now being known for stopping and taking photos of any and everything the other two did not miss me initially so by the time they had realised and came back I had removed the valve cap and confirmed our worst fears, Cam Chain.

 What a trip, the traffic was horrendous with 24 wheelers bombing down the centre of the road and cars two abreast trying to overtake.
-My knees giving be jip and Kens wedding tackle being ruined up on the tank he was most concerned, would he ever have his twelve o’clock again?.
-I told him the intimate ride with him had at least got me to half past six!
+My knees giving me jip and Ken’s wedding tackle being ruined up on the tank he was most concerned about, would he ever have his twelve o’clock again?.
+I told him the intimate ride with him had at least got me to half-past six!

 After a number of stops to ease my legs and for Ken to get life back to essential parts we arrived at our Hotel.
 Andrew requested to speak to me and requested that I return to ‘Hanoi’ via a coach.
 Having experienced the manic mayhem main road on our ride through coal blackened factory type areas to ‘Hay Long’ the thought of a safe ride back was quite appealing.
 I confirmed my agreement to a comfortable coach ride.

 We went out for a meal on the waterside, Allan having his favourite Langoustines.
-It was while wondering around in a wood carver’s shop I fell for a carving.
-Spent all night thinking can I afford it, how do I get it home etc. Well Ken did a bit of barter and now I had a heavy lump of wood to get back to UK.
+It was while wandering around in a wood carver’s shop I fell for a carving.
+Spent all night thinking can I afford it, how do I get it home, etc. Well, Ken did a bit of barter and now I had a heavy lump of wood to get back to the UK.